-The signal at the CHRG pin can be easily recognized as one of the above four states by either a human or a microprocessor.
-An open-drain output, the CHRG pin can drive an indicator LED through a current limiting resistor for human interfacing or simply a pull-up resistor for microprocessor interfacing.
+The signal at the \overline{CHRG} pin can be easily recognized as one of the above four states by either a human or a microprocessor.
+An open-drain output, the \overline{CHRG} pin can drive an indicator LED through a current limiting resistor for human interfacing or simply a pull-up resistor for microprocessor interfacing.

-To make the CHRG pin easily recognized by both humans and microprocessors, the pin is either LOW for charging, HIGH for not charging, or it is switched at high frequency (35kHz) to indicate the two possible faults, unresponsive battery and battery temperature out of range.
+To make the CHRG pin easily recognized by both humans and microprocessors, the pin is either Low for charging, High for not charging, or it is switched at high frequency (35kHz) to indicate the two possible faults, unresponsive battery and battery temperature out of range.

-When charging begins, CHRG is pulled low and remains low for the duration of a normal charge cycle.
-When charging is complete, i.e., the BAT pin reaches the float voltage and the charge current has dropped to one tenth of the programmed value, the CHRG pin is released (Hi-Z).
+When charging begins, \overline{CHRG} is pulled low and remains low for the duration of a normal charge cycle.
+When charging is complete, i.e., the BAT pin reaches 4.200V and the charge current has dropped to one tenth of the programmed value, the \overline{CHRG} pin is released (Hi-Z).
 If a fault occurs, the pin is switched at 35kHz.
 While switching, its duty cycle is modulated between a high and low value at a very low frequency.
 The low and high duty cycles are disparate enough to make an LED appear to be on or off thus giving the appearance of "blinking".
 Each of the two faults has its own unique "blink" rate for human recognition as well as two unique duty cycles for machine recognition.

-The $\overline{\text{CHRG}}$ pin does not respond to the C/10 threshold if the LTC3586-2/LTC3586-3 are in V{BUS} current limit.
-This prevents false end-of-charge indications due to insufficient power available to the battery charger.
+The $\overline{\text{CHRG}}$ pin does not respond to the C/10 threshold if the LTC3556 is in V{BUS} current limit.
+This prevents false end of charge indications due to insufficient power available to the battery charger.

-Table 3 illustrates the four possible states of the $\overline{\text{CHRG}}$ pin when the battery charger is active.
+Table 1 illustrates the four possible states of the CHRG pin when the battery charger is active.

-Table 3.
+Table 1.
 CHRG Signal

 STATUS FREQUENCY MODULATION (BLINK) FREQUENCY DUTY CYCLES

 Charging 0Hz 0Hz (Lo-Z) 100%

 Not Charging 0Hz 0Hz (Hi-Z) 0%

-NTC Fault 35kHz 1.5Hz at 50% 6.25% to 93.75%
+NTC Fault 35kHz 1.5Hz at 50% 6.25%, 93.75%

-Bad Battery 35kHz 6.1Hz at 50% 12.5% to 87.5%
+Bad Battery 35kHz 6.1Hz at 50% 12.5%, 87.5%

-An NTC fault is represented by a 35kHz pulse train whose duty cycle varies between 6.25% and 93.75% at a 1.5Hz rate.
+An NTC fault is represented by a 35kHz pulse train whose duty cycle alternates between 6.25% and 93.75% at a 1.5Hz rate.
 A human will easily recognize the 1.5Hz rate as a "slow" blinking which indicates the out-of-range battery temperature while a microprocessor will be able to decode either the 6.25% or 93.75% duty cycles as an NTC fault.